Souptik96/marketplace-intelligence/README.md

+Here's the updated README with the cost section added:

 # Marketplace Intelligence & GenAI Product Analyst — One‑Click AWS (ECS Fargate)

 **What it is**: Production‑style demo for NL→SQL over marketplace sales.